yjlo123/blog/content/post/08_runtime_game_1.md

 Here we check conditions using two `jump` commands, `jne` and `jmp`.
 This manner is definitely not very readable, but it is commonly used before the `if` commands are introduced.

 We are almost done.
-Let's put all of the above into a loop, called `main loop` so that the program can keep reading user input and updating the white pixel's position.
+Let's put all of the above into a loop called `main loop` so that the program can keep reading user input and updating the white pixel's position.
 At the end of the loop, we clear the canvas and redraw the white pixel.

 CAUTION! the `main loop` is an infinite loop!
 Remember to add a `slp` interval inside the loop to control the refresh rate.
-For example, `slp 100` will have a refresh rate of 10Hz (1000 / 10 = 10Hz).
+For example, `slp 100` will have a refresh rate of 10Hz (1000 / 100 = 10Hz).

 The final program:
 (You can try it yourself at [Runtime Script Playground](https://runtime.siwei.dev/))